 I am an Associate Professor of Political Science and Director of Islamic Studies Program at the University of Nebraska at Omaha.
 I am also the editor of Siyasa: A Forum on Islamic and Middle Eastern Politics.
 I teach courses on comparative politics and international relations of the Middle East.
 I received my Ph.D.
 (2008) from Arizona State University and M.A.
 (2001) and B.A.
 (1999) from Bilkent University, Turkey.
 I previously taught in James Madison College at Michigan State University.
 I am the author of Alien Citizens: State and Religious Minorities in Turkey and France (Cambridge University Press, 2019) and a co-author of Generating Generosity in Catholicism and Islam: Beliefs, Institutions and Public Goods Provision (Cambridge University Press, 2018).
-My most recent articles appeared in Comparative Politics, Political Science Quarterly, Politics and Religion, Studies in Conflict and Terrorism, and Turkish Studies.
-I am the recipient of the 2012 Weber Paper Award and a co-recipient of the 2013 Sage Paper Award of the American Political Science Association.
+My most recent articles appeared in Comparative Politics, Political Science Quarterly, Politics and Religion, Studies in Conflict and Terrorism, Turkish Studies and Religion, State & Society.
+I am the recipient of 2020 University of Nebraska at Omaha Excellence in Teaching Award and 2018 University of Nebraska at Omaha Alumni Outstanding Teacher Award.